 How to Make Twice Baked Potatoes

-- Mash potatoes with remaining ingredients except cheddar and fill the potato skins.
+- Mash potatoes with the remaining ingredients.

 - How to Freeze: Prepare the potatoes as directed and place the filled potatoes on a baking sheet.
-Once frozen, transfer them to a freezer bag or airtight container.
+Once frozen, transfer them to a freezer bag or an airtight container.

 Did you enjoy this Twice Baked Potatoes Recipe?
 Be sure to leave a comment and rating below.